2002 Macau Grand Prix: Practice and qualifying

 The race on Sunday was preceded by two one-hour practice sessions, one on Thursday morning and one on Friday morning.
 The first practice session in hot, humid weather, was delayed for ten minutes due to circuit officials repairing a tyre wall at Lisboa corner after practice for the local ACMC Trophy Race.
 TOM'S Paolo Montin lapped fastest at 2:17.798 in the session's closing seconds.
 The rest of the top ten were Yuji Ide, Gommendy, Narain Karthikeyan, Bruce Jouanny, Heikki Kovalainen, Robert Doornbos, Kosuke Matsuura, Pavlović and James Courtney.
 Katsuyuki Hiranaka was stranded across the turn at the Melco hairpin until marshals turned his car around.
 Fábio Carbone entered the corner too quickly, but he braked early to avoid a collision.
 Kerr hit the barrier at Fisherman's Bend, damaging his car's suspension and rear wing.
 Vitantonio Liuzzi went off the track and removed his car's left-hand corner.

 Kosuke Matsuura (pictured in 2007) was on provisional pole position after first qualifying but could not improve his time in second qualifying.

 Qualifying was divided into two 45-minute sessions, one on Thursday afternoon and one on Friday afternoon.
 Each driver's fastest time from either session was used to determine their starting position in Sunday's race.
 Matsuura led the first qualifying session first with a 2:15.768 lap.
 Ide, who was eight-tenths of a second slower, waited until the final lap to take provisional second.
 Courtney pushed hard on his final timed lap to be the highest-placed rookie in third.
 Montin had provisional pole before dropping to fourth and taking the escape road at Lisboa.
 The unwell Kovalainen was as high as second but finished fifth.
 With five minutes to go, Gommendy collided with a barrier exiting Reservoir bend and bent his left-rear wheel bearing, denying him provisional pole.
 Karthikeyan was seventh, Doornbos eighth, and the French duo of Olivier Pla and Johanny were ninth and tenth.
 Renaud Derlot was the quickest driver not to enter the top ten.
 Following him were Richard Antinucci, Kogure and Pavlović, Marcel Costa, Carbone, Hiranaka, Alan van der Merwe, Hiroki Yoshimoto, César Campaniço, Ho, Lee, Tatsuya Kataoka, Kerr, Liuzzi, Cristiano Citron, Shinya Sato, Lei and Merszei.
 The only driver not to set a lap time was Ronnie Bremer due to a crash at San Francisco Bend turn.
 Yoshimoto and his fellow Japanese Kataoka glanced a wall beside the track.
 Yellow and oil flags were needed for Van Der Merwe's accident into a barrier at Dona Maria Bend corner.
 Kit Meng's subsequent heavy accident left debris on the track and stopped qualifying for two minutes.
+Kerr heavily damaged the rear of his car in a crash against the wall at Fisherman's Bend turn.